modsim/CellSium/README.rst

 Publication
 ###########

-The publication is currently in preparation.
-If you use CellSium within scientific research, we ask you to cite our publication.
+If you use CellSium within scientific research, we ask you to cite our publication:

+    Sachs CC, Ruzaeva K, Seiffarth J, Wiechert W, Berkels B, Nöh K (2022)
+    CellSium: versatile cell simulator for microcolony ground truth generation Bioinformatics Advances, Volume 2, Issue 1, 2022, vbac053, doi: 10.1093/bioadv/vbac053

+It is available on the *Bioinformatics Advances* homepage at `DOI: 10.1093/bioadv/vbac053 <https://doi.org/10.1093/bioadv/vbac053>`.

 Documentation
 #############